hwcoe/ufl-main-uni-child/readme.md

 - Add share icons to post templates
 - Display site name in header and footer if no logo is uploaded and alternate logo text is disabled
 - Accessibility: add text-decoration to text links in .entry-content and .fullwidth-text-block
-- Accessibility: override WP Fullcalendar hard coding of "More events" background color to meet color contrast requirement
+- Accessibility: Override WP Fullcalendar hard coding of "More events" background color to meet color contrast requirement
+- Accessibility: Increase line-height for events in FullCalendar

 1.4.4
 - CSS updates